astromatt/book-dev/book/ci-cd/jenkins.rst

 Blue Ocean
 ----------
+- Multibranch projects are the first class citizens
 - New UI
 - Interoperable with old UI
 - Accessible at ``/blue/`` in the URL after "Blue Ocean" plugin installation.